-Professor Bish Sanyal is Ford International Professor of Urban Development and Planning in the Department of Urban Studies and Planning at MIT.
-He also heads the Hubert H. Humphrey Fellowship Program at MIT and is Director of the MIT Comprehensive Initiative on Technology Evaluation (CITE) as part of USAID’s Higher Education Solutions Network (HESN) which gave a $10 million grant under Professor Sanyal’s leadership to evaluate technologies for the poor.
-Professor Sanyal joined MIT in 1984, served as the Head of the Department of Urban Studies and Planning from 1994 to 2002, as the Chair of the MIT Faculty from 2007 until 2009, and most recently, as Head of the International Development Group.
-Professor Sanyal recently completed a project, which he co-lead with Professor Larry Vale, and which was funded by the Rockefeller Foundation, to create the curriculum for IIHS.
-Professor Sanyal has published extensively on cities and city planning in developing countries, particularly, how to integrate the majority of urban population who are poor into the physical and economic fabric of the city.
-He has also written on internationalization of planning education.
-Professor Sanyal’s publications include 5 books, his most recent (2012) is Planning Ideas that Matter (MIT Press); and he is working on a manuscript Hidden Successes: Innovative Institutional Responses to India’s Urban Challenges.
-Professor Sanyal was named a MacVicar Faculty Fellow at MIT in 2011 for outstanding contributions to undergraduate education; and he was recently awarded the Distinguished Alumnus Award 2011 from his alma mater, the Indian Institute of Technology, Kharagpur.
+Professor Sanyal completed a project, which he co-led with Professor Larry Vale, funded by the Rockefeller Foundation, to create the curriculum for IIHS.
+Professor Sanyal has published extensively on cities and city planning in developing countries, particularly on integrating underprivileged urban population into the physical and economic fabric of the city.
+He has also written on internationalisation of planning education.
+Professor Sanyal’s publications include five books, his most recent (2012) is Planning Ideas that Matter (MIT Press); and he is working on a manuscript Hidden Successes: Innovative Institutional Responses to India’s Urban Challenges.
+Professor Sanyal was named a MacVicar Faculty Fellow at MIT in 2011 for outstanding contributions to undergraduate education; and was awarded the Distinguished Alumnus Award 2011 from his alma mater, the Indian Institute of Technology, Kharagpur.
 He has advised governments in four continents, as well as leading international institutions.

 His research focuses on human capital, national and international public institutions, and the ways in which local-global linkages, especially international migration and international institutions, affect political and economic change in developing countries, especially India.
-His book, Diaspora, Democracy and Development: The Impact of International Migration from India on India, published by Princeton University Press in August 2010, earned him the 2012 ENMISA (Ethnicity, Nationalism, and Migration Section of International Studies Association) Distinguished Book Award.
-His latest book, Defying the Odds: The Rise of Dalit Entrepreneurs (co-authored with D. Shyam Babu and Chandra Bhan Prasad), was published in July 2014 by Random House India.
+His book ‘Diaspora, Democracy and Development: The Impact of International Migration from India’, published by Princeton University Press in August 2010, earned him the 2012 ENMISA (Ethnicity, Nationalism, and Migration Section of International Studies Association) Distinguished Book Award.
+His latest book ‘The Other One Percent: Indians in America’, co-authored with Nirvikar Singh, and Sanjoy Chakravorty, was published in October 2016 by Oxford University Press.